<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Let's take a look at another bank reconciliation example in which a discrepancy is discovered and resolved through the bank reconciliation process:

 Company B recently completed its bank reconciliation and discovered that the ending balance in its book records included a $500 discrepancy from the balance on its bank statement.
-After carefully reviewing both documents, Company B noticed several checks totaling $150 had not yet been deposited into their account, so they made an adjustment to their book balance to increase their ending balance by this amount.
-Additionally, it was discovered that a check had been accidentally entered twice in the book records, resulting in an overstatement of $350.
+After carefully reviewing both documents, Company B noticed several chequs totalling $150 had not yet been deposited into their account, so they made an adjustment to their book balance to increase their ending balance by this amount.
+Additionally, it was discovered that a cheque had been accidentally entered twice in the book records, resulting in an overstatement of $350.

-After making the necessary adjustments to their ending balance, Company B was able to reconcile the difference between their book records and bank statement by entering $150 into accounts receivable and reducing the bank account balance by $350.
+After making the necessary adjustments to their ending balance, Company B was able to reconcile the difference between their book records and bank statement by entering $150 into accounts receivable and reducing the bank account balance by $350 before recording the accurate figure into the general ledger.

-While we've used simple figures here for clarity, you only need to add a few zeros to the end of the amounts to highlight just how vital regular and accurate bank reconciliation is.
+While we've used simple figures here for clarity, you only need to add a few zeros to the end of the amounts to highlight just how vital regular and accurate bank reconciliation is, especially when high transaction volumes are involved and accounting errors become more likely.

 Why is bank reconciliation important?

-At its most basic, the bank reconciliation process helps ensure that the total amount of money reported by the business’s accounting system agrees with the actual money in its bank account.
-This means no funds will be unaccounted for and purchases can be verified.
+At its most basic, the bank reconciliation process helps ensure that the total amount of money reported by the business's accounting system agrees with the actual money in its bank account.
+This means no funds will be unaccounted for and purchases can be verified, which is essential for avoiding issues like encountering non sufficient funds as well as general data entry.

 Discrepancies between these two amounts can occur for a variety of reasons.
 Common discrepancies include:

-• Unrecorded transactions, such as checks that have been written but not yet recorded in the company’s accounting system.
+• Unrecorded transactions, such as cheque that have been written but not yet recorded in the company's accounting system.

 • A recording error, either in the bookkeeping or by the bank itself.